Aayush-Bindal/CaaS/README.md

 # 🎓 CaaS: CGPA as a Service

 **CaaS** is an automated monitoring tool designed to track your academic progress on the Webkiosk portal.
-It runs strictly in the cloud using **GitHub Actions**, checks for updates to your CGPA or Grades at set intervals, and instantly notifies you via **Telegram** if any changes are detected.
+It runs strictly in the cloud using **GitHub Actions**, checks for updates to your CGPA at set intervals, and instantly notifies you via **Telegram** if any changes are detected.

 It uses a smart persistence system (`value_updates` branch) to remember your previous data, so you only get alerted when something *actually* changes.